-For example from WEBSITE I could note down: navigation, speed, website optimisation, writing, images, design… the list goes on.
+WEBSITE – navigation, speed, website optimisation, writing, images, design.

 Link correlating words by drawing a line between them.

 For example WEBSITE OPTIMISATION correlates with SEARCH ENGINE.

-Your initial, very broad topics become more narrow, enabling you to finding niches.
+Your initial, very broad topics start to become narrower and more specific, enabling you to find niches.

 Ask employees, spouses, even children to help you.
-It can be a trust building exercise.
+It can be used a trust building exercise.

-Topics may seem obscure at first but writing about them can broaden outreach, capturing an audience that is not directly looking for your product.
+Topics may seem obscure at first but writing about them can broaden reach, capturing an audience that doesn’t even know your product exists.

 Items to kick off your blogging mind map